RACES/ARES/MARS

 The Military Auxiliary Radio System

-(MARS) is a United States Department
+(MARS) is a United States

-of Defense sponsored program,
+Department of Defense sponsored

-established as a separately managed
+program, established as a separately

-and operated program by the United
+managed and operated program by

-States Army, and the United States
+the United States Army, and the

-Air Force.
-The United States Navy-Marine program has
+United States Air Force.
+The United

-primarily of licensed amateur radio operators who are
+licensed amateur radio operators who are interested

-normal communications.
-The MARS programs also include
+to normal communications.
+The MARS programs also

-Marine Corps, and National Oceanic and Atmospheric
+Navy, Marine Corps, and National Oceanic and

-Administration ships, and Coast Guard cutters and shore
+Atmospheric Administration ships, and Coast Guard

 Air Force MARS